PierreGode/WaveshareESP32C6LCD/blewatch/README.md

 Probably not — this is a limitation of OUI-based detection:

-Different chip: The STM32WB55 uses a different BLE stack than BlueNRG (which had the CVE) Gets updates: Flipper Zero has OTA updates via qFlipper app Active security: The Flipper team patches vulnerabilities The Problem
+Different chip: The STM32WB55 uses a different BLE stack than BlueNRG (which had the CVE)

++ updates: Flipper Zero has OTA updates via qFlipper app Active security: The Flipper team patches vulnerabilities

-We're flagging all STMicro OUIs because:
+#### The Problem, We're flagging all STMicro OUIs because:

 - We can't tell STM32WB55 from BlueNRG by MAC alone
 - Many STMicro-based IoT devices don't get updates